aaksul/DomainAndNameServer/README.md

 # DomainAndNameServer
-Bash Script that digging Domain and find nameserver afterwards write them to document
+Bash Script that find nameserver with digging domain afterwards write them to document